AIDELabAZ/LSMS-ISA_data_handbook/README.md

  ## Compiling the Guide in Microsoft Word:

-1. Run the "project.do" file at the start of every session.
-All chapters of the guide will be generated in Microsoft Word documents after running the "project.do".
+1. Run the "project.do" file to generate all chapters of the guide in Microsoft Word documents.

 2. Save each chapter of the guide in Microsoft Word individually.
 You now have the cleaned data and the guide.